Revenge porn: Prenuptial agreements

 Some couples draft "social media" prenuptial agreements, which may include provisions relating to revenge porn.
 Clauses may state that couples agree not to share photos or posts that are likely to harm a spouse's professional reputation.

 In other media

 The novel The Drowning Pool (1950) by Ross Macdonald, part of the series starring fictional detective Lew Archer, features a subplot of a woman trying to stop distribution of a sexual film taken without her knowledge.

-The 2017 independent film From Jennifer tackles the subject of revenge porn.
-In the film, the main character's acting career is derailed by an ex-boyfriend who posts a video of them online without her consent.
-When the video goes viral, her manager drops her as a client, and the ensuing humiliation she suffers leads her toward a path of destruction and counter-revenge.
+In S1E5 of the television series Sex Education, an intimate image of a high school student is distributed to her classmates with the threat of revealing her identity.
+Several characters work together to find the culprit.
+During the school assembly at the end of the episode, many students claim that the image is of them to protect their classmate.

 In 2021, the BBC film Zara McDermott: Revenge Porn came out, in which Zara McDermott recalled the experience of having her nude photos leaked as a teenager.